HarshdipD/share-the-ride/README.md

 ### README

-Note: This project has been started from scratch.
-The information below corresponds to the previous version.
+This project has been started from scratch in a private repository.
+The information below corresponds to this prototype version.

 A complete functional web app to find and post ride shares!